-Understanding mask ratings can seem overwhelming at first, especially if you live in a country where the knowledge isn’t commonplace.
-Understanding the difference between an N95 and R95 respirator alone is difficult, and that’s not to mention the many different rating systems!
+Understanding mask ratings can seem overwhelming at first, especially if you come from an industry or field where the knowledge isn’t commonplace.
+Understanding the difference between an N95 and R95 respirator alone is difficult, and that’s not to mention the many different mask rating systems used globally.

 I myself knew little about respirators before moving to Korea.
 Here, they are essential on days of bad air pollution in Seoul, and it’s important to have at least a basic understanding so that you are able to protect yourself.